After a lengthy process of

 links CPD as a mechanism for implementing renewal of registration.

-policy and rules on CPD and Renewal of Registration is available below.
+rules on CPD and Renewal of Registration are available below.

 For CPD queries contact ECSA.